ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

 ## Conclusion

 This article showed how to do preliminary data analysis using PostgreSQL.
-Many of the builtin functions used for data analysis are listed under **Aggregate Functions** in the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/functions-aggregate.html).
+Many of the built-in functions used for data analysis are listed under **Aggregate Functions** in the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/functions-aggregate.html).
 The documentation also lists a few more functions than discussed here.
 The official tutorials on [aggregate functions](https://www.postgresql.org/docs/current/tutorial-agg.html) and [window functions](https://www.postgresql.org/docs/current/tutorial-window.html) are also helpful for a better understanding of these functions.

 ### Learn More